NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 They also provide an `uninstall` subcommand to remove the files from the NuGet plugin folders.
 However, due to limitations in the NuGet Client tooling, they've had to maintain plugins for both .NET Framework and .NET Core tooling.
 Additionally, they've had to provide commands to install and uninstall the NuGet plugins.

-- The `dotnet workload` command is separate and has its own set of sub-commands, including `install`, `uninstall`, and `list`.
-These sub-commands are wrappers for the corresponding `dotnet tool` sub-commands.
-Workloads are installed in a different location than .NET tools, which makes it easier for them to be discovered at runtime, addressing a problem that NuGet also faces.
-However, NuGet plugins and .NET tools share the similarity of being console applications.
-This prior art will be helpful for us as we consider the implementation of the `dotnet nuget plugin install/uninstall/update/search` commands.

 ## Unresolved Questions

 - The issue regarding workload installation on Mac and Linux, as well as NuGet credential providers, is discussed in [GitHub Issue #35912](https://github.com/dotnet/sdk/issues/35912#issuecomment-1759774310).